bayu-siddhi/test/README.md

 A Streamlit UI to display the contents of a ZIP file from WhatsApp Chat History (.TXT and attachment directory) in a chat-like view, making it easier for users to revisit and read their chat history again.

 I created this project because a friend of mine lost their WhatsApp chat history without having a backup.
-This event inspired me to export the chat from my side and build a user interface (UI) that allows the chat to be read easily.
+This event inspired me to export the chat from my side and build a user-interface* that allows the chat to be read easily.
 Additionally, this project became an opportunity for me to hone my problem-solving skills and process log data (chat history) using regex techniques.

 I hope you all enjoy the results of this project 😊

+> ***only for individual chat, not for group chat**

 # **Project Structure**